 The fact that spicy food causes pain means that eating spicy food is a strength.
 So a person can be seen as strong if they can eat spicy food.
 It can create social pressure to like spicy food because the opposite is true.
 It’s possible that someone could be seen as weak for not enjoying this food.
 So spicy is a cultural juggernaut.

 Since eating spicy food is a strength for people who want to impress, others will eat spicy foods.
 This is why spicy food challenges exist.
-It’s impressive when someone can eat something that would melt a normal person’s mouth, which has created a positive view about spicy foods, or at least a fascination with them.
+It’s impressive when someone can eat something that would melt a normal person’s mouth, creating a positive view about spicy foods or at least a fascination with them.
 Maybe this is why people like watching other people eat spicy food.

 Look at Google Trends, and we can see that the overall popularity of spicy food has grown steadily.
 But if we look at only the searches on YouTube, spicy food dwarfs all other flavors.
 But this isn’t surprising.
 Spicy food challenges are extremely popular to watch.
 Mazzoni recently released a spicy noodle video with 40 million views, and the show ‘Hot Ones’ is doing great.
 It’s an interview show themed around eating spicy chicken wings, and each new episode gets a couple of million views.